-School board policy prohibits students from carrying any medication including over the counter medications ( Ibuprofen, Tylenol, etc) at school.
+School board policy prohibits students from carrying any medication, including over-the-counter medication (ibuprofen, Tylenol, etc.), at school.
 The only exception to this are EpiPens, asthma inhalers and diabetic supplies, with the proper physician forms.

 If you believe your child will require medication at school, prescription or over-the-counter, during the school year, please download the Medication Permission form.
 Ask your child's doctor to complete this form and bring the signed form with the prescribed medication on the first day of school.
-Check the expiration dates on all Inhalers, Epi-pens, and diabetic supplies to ensure they will last through the end of the school year.
+Check the expiration dates on all inhalers, EpiPens and diabetic supplies to ensure they will last through the end of the school year.
+Non-medicated cough drops

-Attention High & Middle School Families: If your student will be carrying his/her EpiPen or inhaler, please complete the Permission to Carry Epi-Pens/Inhalers/Diabetic Supplies Form (in addition to the Medication Permission form) and return to your building's school nurse.
+Attention High & Middle School Families: If your student will be carrying his/her EpiPen or inhaler, please complete the Permission to Carry EpiPens/Inhalers/Diabetic Supplies Form (in addition to the Medication Permission form) and return to your building's school nurse.

-Food Allergies: If your child has a life-threatening food allergy and requires an epi-pen at school, please have your doctor complete this Food Allergy Action Plan and bring this completed plan with the medication on the first day of school.
-For grades K-6, we are asking that parents complete a Self-Management Allergy Checklist to be submitted at the beginning of next school
+If your child has a life-threatening food allergy and requires an EpiPen at school, please have your doctor complete this Food Allergy Action Plan and bring this completed plan with the medication on the first day of school.
+For grades K-6, parents should complete a Self-Management Allergy Checklist to be submitted at the beginning of the year.